profile

 Screenshot of a social media post with text and photos of the incident scene.
 Full text of the social media post follows in the newsletter.

-Screenshot of a social media post with text and photos of a meeting with the senator.
-Full text of the social media post follows in the newsletter.
+Image of social media post showing flooded waterway with inflatable boat, hoses, and smoking, burned-out house Full text of the social media post follows in the newsletter.

 Screenshot of a social media post with text and photos of the incident scene.
 Full text of the social media post follows in the newsletter.

-Screenshot of a social media post saying: Thank you to all the other departments that came in to help with an image of a printed news release.
+Screenshot of the text of a social media post that contains a screenshot of a news release.
 Full text of the social media post follows in the newsletter.

-Screenshot of a social media post with text and a video of a firefighter at the base of a ladder truck ladder adjacent to flames.
+Screenshot of a social media post with text and photos of the smoky incident scene with firefighters on ladders under a blue sky.
 Full text of the social media post follows in the newsletter.